-Principal may not grant leave of absence during term-time unless there are exceptional circumstances i.e. bereavement, severe medical conditions.
+The Principal may not grant leave of absence during term-time unless there are exceptional circumstances i.e. bereavement, severe medical conditions.
 The DfE has ruled that it is up to the Principal how many days a child can be away from school if leave is granted.
 Families have no "right" to such leave.
 The application for leave must be made in advance by the parent of the pupil.
 Failure to do so may result in permanent exclusion.

 The School does not allow pupils to travel during term time except under exceptional circumstances as outlined above.
 This needs to be agreed in advance via a meeting with the Principal with a fixed penalty notice (FPN) of £40 per pupil, per day to be paid before going abroad.
-If the absence is for a long period, for whatever reason, then the pupil/s will be taken off the School's admission register and parents will be asked to reapply on return.
+If the absence is for a long period, for whatever reason, then the pupil/s will be taken off the School's admission register and parents will be asked to reapply on return although there remains no obligation upon the school to readmit children removed from the school roll for such reasons.